johnshearing/deep_avatar/README.md

 Charles has always wanted to hand over governance of the Cardano protocol to the community.
 It was his intention all along.
 But he also needed to do this for his own protection.
 Charles was a target for blackmail, kidnapping, and murder as long as he was in control of the protocol.
 Worse, he was a government target during a time when the deep-state/central-banks were trying to destroy crypto.
 Many of Charles' contemporaries were jailed or murdered by various governments because of the cryptocurrency products they were building or for the services they provided.
 Charles had to disassociate himself from Cardano governance in order to reduce incentive to target him personally.
 This was necessary, but it was also a loss for the community.
 A deep avatar of Charles with an eventual seat on the constitutional committee puts Charles back in a leadership position without any risk to him personally.
 And if the deep avatar is created and implemented in a decentralized manner, then it can't be shut down, which is not the case with Charles himself.
 This is a win for Charles and it's a win for the Cardano community.
 Venture capitalists are not going to like this idea.

 Right now I am just playing in order to see what is possible with the currently available open source tech.
 In order for this idea to work, the entire Cardano community will need to be involved.
-A Large Language Model built with open source training data needs to be selected.
+A Large Language Model built with open source training data and access to Lean 4 needs to be selected.
 Then open source data needs to be collected in order to fine-tune the model so that it gives the same answers Charles would give for the same questions.
 This is also the data the deep avatar will cite to support its answers.
 That's the part I am working on now.

 Some general milestones are:
-1. Build the RAG system and deploy a web interface so that the public can query the database using natural language.
+1. Build the RAG system and deploy a web interface so that the public can query the vector database using natural language.
 2. Use the RAG system to create question and answer pairs which will be used to fine-tune an LLM deep avatar of Charles.
-3. Fine-tune the LLM so as to become a deep avatar of Charles which also has a full understanding of all the protocol's technical details and which can cite all the data in the RAG system that was used for fine-tuning.
+3. Fine-tune the LLM so as to become a deep avatar of Charles which also has a full understanding of all the protocol's technical details, Lean 4, and which can cite all the data in the RAG system that was used for fine-tuning.
 4. Deploy the deep avatar on the web and let the public provide feedback.
 5. Experiment with allowing Charles' avatar to vote on the Cardano test net.
 6. Get more public feedback.
+7. Work on decentralizing control, and distrubuting the system.
+8. Get more public feedback.

 [See the ToDo List for the specific plan for success](https://github.com/johnshearing/deep_avatar/blob/main/ToDo.md)